frederic-perez/AmE-dictionary/data/dictionary.md

 __fluorescent__ _adj, n_ :mute:[fluores~~c~~ent]
 __fluoridation__ _n_ The addition of a fluoride to the water supply (to prevent dental decay). _Syn_ fluoridization
 __flurry > in a flurry__
-__flurry__ _n_ :nine::m: __1__ An occasion when there is a lot of activity, interest, excitement, etc. within a short period of time: _a sudden flurry of activity_ _After Emancipation, a passionate flurry ensued._ _Neymar took a flurry of short steps before unleasing a kick to the right of the goalkeeper._ __2__ A small amount of snow, rain, etc. that falls for a short time and then stops: _snow flurries_ :es: _(of snow)_ temporal
+__flurry__ _n_ :nine::m: __1__ An occasion when there is a lot of activity, interest, excitement, etc. within a short period of time: _a sudden flurry of activity_ A sudden burst or commotion; a stir: _a flurry of interest in the new product; a flurry of activity when the plane landed._ _After Emancipation, a passionate flurry ensued._ _Neymar took a flurry of short steps before unleasing a kick to the right of the goalkeeper._ __2__ A small amount of snow, rain, etc. that falls for a short time and then stops: _snow flurries_ :es: _(of snow)_ temporal
 __flushed complexion__
 __fluster__ _v_ :eight: (flustered) Make (someone) agitated or confused. _Syn_ unsettle, make nervous, unnerve _Rosamund seemed rather flustered this morning._ :es: aturdir, confundir, poner nervioso
 __flustered__ _adj_ :dart::two: /ˈflʌstəd/ In a state of confusion or agitation.